h-shimamoto/dpdk-ovs/docs/04_Sample_Configurations/02_Userspace-vHost.md

 ## Create VM

-**Note:** QEMU will fail if `ovdk-dpdk` is not already running.
+**Note:** QEMU will fail if `ovs-dpdk` is not already running.
 The following command line will launch QEMU with two vhost enabled virtio devices.
-It is important to note that the tap device names should be **identical** to the ovdk-dpdk port names:
+It is important to note that the tap device names should be **identical** to the ovs-dpdk port names:

 ```bash
 ./qemu/x86_64-softmmu/qemu-system-x86_64 -cpu host -boot c                   \